chaitu65c/reddit_guide/README.md

 /u/rishiss: You’re more than likely coughing up hundreds, if not thousands, to attend university.
 It makes no sense to not take full advantage of the course and course staff.

-Do the readings beforehand – Dr. K explains how studying before class is an OP mechanic (https://www.youtube.com/watch?v=mlk0NAA3I48), also highly recommend this video on how to study (https://www.youtube.com/watch?v=Lw4dMehQkgs) by him as well
+Do the readings beforehand – Dr. K explains [how studying before class is an OP mechanic](https://www.youtube.com/watch?v=mlk0NAA3I48), also highly recommend this video on [how to study](https://www.youtube.com/watch?v=Lw4dMehQkgs) by him as well

 Attend EVERY lecture, sit at the front of the class – I’ve seen a metric fuck ton of students in the back of the class with their laptops shopping, trading stocks, scrolling through Reddit, even watching lesbian hentai.
 By sitting in the front of the class, you’re forced to stay engaged (and close your porn tabs).